Epic099/epic_utils/README.md

 Latest Version: 0.3.8

 ## Description
-A simple package that I am creatng overtime.
-It includes tools fIor pygame, mathematics, roblox or debuging.
+A simple package that I am creating overtime.
+It includes tools for pygame, mathematics, roblox or debuging.
 The package is being upgraded over time.

 ## Installation
 ### Pip